Krayon0/dotfiles/README.md

 <br>
 DONT use network manager
 ```
-DISABLE THIS TO PREVENT HANGUP AT BOOT (for like docker service but maybe for smth else as well)
+RUN THIS TO PREVENT HANGUP AT BOOT (for like docker service but maybe for smth else as well)

 sudo systemctl disable systemd-networkd-wait-online.service
 sudo systemctl mask systemd-networkd-wait-online.service